Council's Role in the Funding Process

 When the Council defers for re-review an application for the renewal of an ongoing NIGMS-supported research project, the Institute will generally provide funds to support the research program at a modest level, if needed, until the review is complete.
 These funds do not come from a special source but rather from the same funds used to make all research grant awards.

 NIGMS has adopted the Expedited Council Concurrence procedure as one means of shortening the time between application receipt and award.
 For the best-scored applications from the current Council cycle, a subset of these applications is examined and voted on by assigned Council members and the appropriate NIGMS program and grants management staff.
 Council members look at these summary statements for congruence between the narrative and score, appropriate expertise on the review panel, etc., as noted above.
-Staff also evaluate other aspects of the application (e.g., if this is a foreign grantee) that might bar an expedited award.
-If all three components (Council member[s], program director and grants management specialist) vote for the expedited process, NIGMS staff will begin work on the Notice of Award.
+If Councilors vote yes and staff determines that other aspects of the application (e.g., if this is a foreign grantee) do not bar an award, NIGMS staff can begin work on potential funding.
 If any concerns are noted, the application will return to the queue for the Council meeting and be considered according to the usual procedures.

-As part of their deliberations, Council members are free to contact NIGMS staff for more information.
+As part of their deliberations, Council members are free to contact the appropriate NIGMS Division Director for more information.

 Guidelines for funding decisions and operating procedures for the NAGMS Council are available at NIGMS Council Guidelines.